CUTS: A Deep Learning and Topological Framework for Multigranular Unsupervised Medical Image Segmentation: Introduction

+CUTS is designed as an unsupervised segmentation pipeline.
+The images are processed in units of pixel-centered patches, which consists of a fixed-size crop of image centered on an image pixel.
+A convolutional encoder is then trained on these pixel-centered patches with both intra-image contrastive learning and local patch reconstruction as optimization objectives.
+We note that contrastive patches should come from the domain of the medical image itself to create a meaningful pixel embedding.
+Thus, we find suitable contrastive patches within each image itself using an image similarity metric.
+Subsequently, the learned embedding space serves as a stronger feature-rich foundation for a multiscale, topology-based data coarse graining method called diffusion condensation that produces multigranular segmentations.

-Our main contributions include: \begin{itemize} \item An unsupervised image segmentation framework that consists of two stages: it first uses a convolutional encoder to embed pixel-centered patches into a contextualized, high-dimensional embedding space, and subsequently coarse-grains them into clusters at various levels of granularity.
-At each granularity, the cluster assignments can be mapped one-to-one back to the image space as segmentations. \item (Specific to the first stage) A novel optimization objective that combines contrastive learning with local patch reconstruction, which helps the convolutional encoder learn an expressive embedding space. \item (Specific to the second stage) An innovative multi-scale cluster assignment approach that utilizes diffusion condensation, which provides clinicians with labels at multiple levels of segmentation granularities, potentially highlighting clinically relevant regions at various scales. \end{itemize}
+12pt Our main contributions include: \begin{itemize} \item CUTS, a novel unsupervised framework with a two-stage approach: it first produces an image-specific pixel-centered patch embedding via a convolutional encoder, and subsequently uses diffusion condensation to coarse-grain these patches into clusters at various levels of granularity to perform multiscale segmentation. \item (Specific to the first stage) A novel optimization objective that combines \textbf{intra-image contrastive learning} with local patch reconstruction to help the convolutional encoder learn an expressive embedding space. \item (Specific to the second stage) A multiscale cluster assignment approach that utilizes diffusion condensation, which provides clinicians with labels at \textbf{multiple levels of segmentation granularities}, potentially highlighting clinically relevant regions at various scales. \end{itemize}

 The remainder of this paper is organized as follows.
-We first discuss related work in the field to provide context.
-We then introduce our framework, detailing the neural network architecture, optimization objective, and diffusion condensation.
-Finally, we apply our framework on a series of natural image and medical image datasets and examine it through qualitative and quantitative evaluations of its performance and compares it to existing alternatives.
+First, we discuss related work in the field.
+With this provided context, we then introduce our framework detailing the neural network architecture, optimization objective, and multiscale segmentation.
+Finally, we apply our framework on a series of medical image datasets consisting of retinal fundus images and brain MRI images We evaluate the performance of CUTS through qualitative and quantitative metrics and compare to several baselines including other unsupervised approaches and supervised approaches.